Ongoing Projects

 Understanding Infant Immunity to RSV and Long-Term Health Impacts

 Respiratory Syncytial Virus (RSV) is a common winter virus that can cause serious lung infections in babies, especially those under six months old.
 Although most infants catch RSV in their first winter, younger babies seem to have weaker immune responses, and those infected early may be more likely to develop asthma later in childhood.
-Our research explores how the age at which a baby is exposed to RSV shapes their immune response and future respiratory health.
-In this five-year study, we are comparing immune responses in infants infected at different ages (0–3 months vs. 4–6 months) and investigating how early RSV infections may increase asthma risk.
-By identifying key immune pathways involved in early-life protection, our goal is to inform better RSV vaccine strategies and improve long-term health outcomes for children in Canada.
+This five-year study explores how the age at which a baby is exposed to RSV shapes their immune response and future respiratory health.
+By identifying key immune pathways involved in early-life protection, this research could inform better RSV vaccine strategies and improve long-term health outcomes for children in Canada and elsewhere.

 Uncovering Why Preterm Infants Have Weak Immune Defenses

-Preterm infants are especially vulnerable to serious infections, but we still don’t fully understand why their immune systems don’t respond as effectively.
-Our research investigates how energy metabolism and protein production in immune cells are linked to poor immune responses in preterm babies.
+Preterm infants are more vulnerable to serious infections.
+This research investigates how energy metabolism and protein production in immune cells are linked to poor immune responses in preterm babies.
 We’ve found that these cells struggle to generate energy and activate key immune pathways, partly due to changes in a molecule called DDIT4L, which may block important signals needed for immune activation.
-In this project, we are studying how this disrupted metabolism limits the immune system’s ability to fight infections, and how these deficits relate to the risk of sepsis.
 Our goal is to identify new ways to enhance immune function in preterm infants and discover biomarkers that can help predict and prevent life-threatening infections in the neonatal period.

 To support research, we developed the BC Women’s Hospital Preemie Biobank, the first biobank dedicated to infants born below 33 weeks of gestation in Canada, in partnership with the BC Children’s Hospital Biobank and the Women’s Health Research Institute (WHRI).